Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-04.md

 myDog.bark() // Spot says: gimme a biscuit!
 ```

 Methods are added to the prototype property!
+You must use a `function` type function.
+Arrow functions don't work here!

 <!-- > -->